Business Term Loans

 The Core Structural Difference Between Term Loans and Lines of Credit

-The right choice comes down to one question: do you know exactly how much money you need and when you'll spend it all?
-If yes, a term loan's lower rate and predictable payments usually win.
-If your funding needs are variable or timing is uncertain, the revolving structure of a line of credit typically saves you more money.
+If yes, a term loan's lower rate usually wins.
+If your funding needs are variable, a line of credit saves more money.

 How Cost Compares Between Term Loans and Lines of Credit